 9. Make Your Monthly Payments on Time

 Making your debt payments on time every month should be obvious.
-However, you will need to show at least 12 consecutive months of on-time payments and permission from the court to take on new debt.
+However, you must show at least 12 consecutive months of on-time payments and permission from the court to take on new debt.

 An FHA loan, for example, typically allows for just a 3.5% down payment.
 However, if your credit score is under 580, your down payment will be 10% of the purchase price of your home.
 That’s a huge difference.
 There are no official guidelines for a conventional loan.
 But, you can still expect to have a larger down payment on your future home.

 Your credit score has a significant impact on how much you’ll pay for your home, both in terms of down payment and your interest rate.
 That’s why you must spend those seasoning periods rebuilding your credit as soon as your bankruptcy has been discharged.
 You’ll also want to check your credit score and monitor your credit reports regularly to make sure everything is being reported accurately.